 Protection of Assets

 With an LLC, you can have a flexible management structure.
-For example, you can either have one person be the manager, multiple people take up the managerial role, or hire a third-party manager.
+For example, you can either have one person be the manager, multiple people take the managerial role, or hire a third-party manager.

 Regardless of your management structure, one thing stays the same: the manager is only liable for the value of assets they invested into the company.
 As a result, LLC owners will never have to worry about being personally liable for any debt incurred by the company.